ivananic779/border-crossing-croatia/README.md

 # Get Border crossing for Croatia - historical information divided into various categories as excel sheets

-Running main.py will transfer data from https://granica.mup.hr/default.inc.aspx?ajaxq=PrometPoDatumu&odDat= to an excel file for each day from today to days_look_back days ago.
+Running main.py will transfer data from https://granica.mup.hr/default.inc.aspx?ajaxq=PrometPoDatumu&odDat= to an excel file and to a database if the "data_to_db" function is not commented out and the db connection string is valid for each day from today to days_look_back varaible days ago.

 ### template_ulazi _izlazi contains sheets for each of the border crossing categories, it needs to be in the same folder as main.py